JonathanChavezTamales/Neutrino-DeepLearning/README.md

 The purpose is to design a neural network that can efficiently classify the neutrino interactions recolected by the Cherenkov radiation in some observatories around the world.

+**NOTE:** Some files are not updated.
+ViTs are not added to this repository yet.

 ### Final Presentation

 https://docs.google.com/presentation/d/1OT-5TFxtsiA70FW9trtBICqJ7KzIa-w9i4ArOQQTFBY/edit?usp=sharing